 He loves sports.

 “Growing up, I was always interested in sports.
 I played baseball and football in the street when I was a kid.
 I played basketball in high school, and I still play basketball.
 I have been to seven Final Fours, the Super Bowl and multiple World Series.
-I enjoy the excitement, the competitiveness, the teamwork involved in sports.
+I enjoy the excitement, the competitiveness and the teamwork involved in sports.
 I enjoy attending these events with my family.”

 He was going to be a history professor.